Galactic-Avenger/NYC-Property-Sales-Analysis-Project/README.md

 ## Project Overview

-This project explores property sale trends across all five boroughs of New York City using publicly available citywide sales data from 2017 to 2023.
+This project explores trends in residential property sales across New York City from 2017 to 2023.
+Using publicly available data from NYC Open Data, I analyzed annual sales for 1-, 2-, and 3-family homes across all five boroughs.
+The goal was to uncover patterns in housing prices, sales volume, and neighborhood dynamics — especially before, during, and after the COVID-19 pandemic.

 The analysis includes:
 -  An interactive **map** with dynamic choropleths and tooltips by borough/year